Year of entry 2024

 You do not have to submit a separate application for our Excellence Scholarships - you will be automatically considered when your course application is reviewed.

-As a graduate of this course you will be equipped with advanced skills in consumer analytics and marketing strategy, ideal for those wishing to pursue a career in consumer data analytics, marketing and/or management.
+From day one, we encourage you to think beyond your time at Leeds and reflect on a meaningful career.
+As a graduate of this course, you'll be equipped with advanced skills in consumer analytics and marketing strategy – ideal for those wishing to pursue a career in consumer data analytics, marketing and/or management.

 Student profile: Christine Ma

 After gaining practical skills from this course, it is easier for me to use the big data that companies own to generate marketing strategies, communications and plans to expand the market.Find out more about Christine Ma's time at Leeds